-If potential habitat is present and surveys are not feasible, CDFW advises maintenance of a 50-foot minimum no-disturbance buffer around all small mammal burrow entrances until the completion of Project activities.
+CDFW recommends maintenance of a 50-foot minimum no-disturbance buffer around all small mammal burrow entrances until the completion of Project activities.
 As recommended for GKR and SNKR, CDFW recommends that in addition to the buffer distances, that no burrow is surrounded more than 180 degrees by development activities.